-Modern age is the age of science and technology.
-The world of today is very dynamic and we are the witnesses of series of technological innovations in our day to day life.
-The globalization of technology stays to transformation the manner we live and work.
-Teaching and learning stand more successful when technology is added to the classroom and to progress students' learning and to support them extent their aims.
+There have been tremendous changes in the life style of human beings which may be attributed to the contribution of science and technology.
+Its influence is being reflected in all productive endeavors.
+The contribution of science and technology has been experienced in almost all the spheres of human life including education.
 Interactive Whiteboard is an influential device in the classroom adding interactivity and association, allowing the integration of media content into the lecture and supporting collaborative learning.
 Hence researcher would like to study on Interactive Whiteboard teaching in learning Science in Krishna District, Andhra Pradesh, India.
 True-Experimental research design was used for this study.
 The population of the study was made up of 8th class CBSE Students.
 The sample population was made up of 160 students.
-This study intends to find out the effectiveness of Interactive Whiteboard teaching in learning Physics.
+This study intends to find out the effectiveness of Interactive Whiteboard teaching in learning Science with respect to Gender.
 Objectives, Hypotheses, Tool, Sample, Method, Data Analysis, and Educational Implications are discussed as follows.